fenilshingala/C_Advanced/Cipher/README.md

 Encoding and decoding for 26 characters of Latin alphabet.
-Instead of using standard ASCII which uses 8 bits per character For more description see cipher.c header.
+Instead of using standard ASCII which uses 8 bits per character.\n For more description see cipher.c header.